jouisseuse/gym-cooking/README.md

 ### 1. Motivation: Ever teamed with a Free-Rider?
 Teamwork matters in real-world tasks: conversation, group projects, cooperative games, etc. However, people have different personality and teammates **do NOT all contribute in the same way**.
 Some people prioritize team tasks, some hesitate, while some couldn't care less.
 Crucially, we can't read our teammate's mind directly.
 We have to **infer their tendencies** from observing their behaviors, and then make our own plans.

 **Wu et al. (2021)** formalizes the problem with their **Bayesian Delegation** model, using an overcooked-inspired cooking game gridworld.
 Their model helps artificial agents coordinate in a cooking game by watching each other's actions and guessing what task the other agent is working on.
-In this way, the agets can divide labor without needing to talk to each other.
+In this way, the agents can divide labor without needing to talk to each other.

 <img src="images_svo/Wu.jpg" width="700">